Tribal Government Departments

 The Tribe provides funding for the pay down or payoff of eligible elder, disabled, and Veteran members current mortgages in lieu of new construction.
 The maximum payoff is based on the average costs incurred to build new construction homes.

-Grant Assistance for Down Payments, Repairs, and Home Improvements
+Grant Assistance for Down Payments and Home Repairs and Improvements

 The Tribe provides $90,000 in assistance for Tribal members to purchase and maintain their homes.
 These funds can be used for down payment on a new home or to make cost effective home improvements and renovations.